btc-vision/bsi-common/README.md

 This library includes all the shared methods that OP_NET uses in its projects.
 It is written in TypeScript and provides a comprehensive set of functions.

 ## Getting Started
-Getting started with the OPNet Common Library is easy.
+Getting started with the OP_NET Common Library is easy.
 Follow the steps below to install the library and start using it in your project.

 ### Prerequisites